 Con: Prices vary from $50 to $1000.
 With online services you really don’t have any idea who (or where) they are or how well the service will be maintained.

 5. Hire a web designer to make the site for you.
+Also, try scaffold wraps for advertising during construction or renovation projects.
+They can promote your brand and make the surroundings look better.

 Pro: The custom design will reflect your main site.
 You will have complete control over the content.
 You will be able to add features like slideshows, music players, forms and online event registration.
 You can have a version for Tablets and iPad.
 The price for the development is a one time fee.
 Streached over the years to come, it will probably end up costing less than a hosted mobile site.